-Interdisciplinary Studies gives undergraduate students in select departments the opportunity to extend and complement their work in the major by pursuing a minor—a defined course sequence that explores a specific theme, topic, or discipline.
+Interdisciplinary Studies gives undergraduate students the opportunity to extend and complement their work in the major by pursuing a minor—a defined course sequence that explores a specific theme, topic, or discipline.
 Minors are optional, and most Interdisciplinary Studies students pursue only one minor, however students may be approved to pursue two minors on a case-by-case basis.
 All Interdisciplinary Studies students must meet eligibility requirements to enroll.

 See full list of available minors in left menu.

 Declaring a Minor

-Students should complete their Declaration of Minor form during registration for either the first or second semester of the sophomore year.
+Students should complete their Declaration of Minor form during registration advising for either the first or second semester of the sophomore year.
 Under limited circumstances, students may begin a minor in the first semester of the junior year.
-Declaration forms are available below or in the Interdisciplinary Studies office.
-The student's Major Department Chair, the Chair/Director/Coordinator of the Minor, and Director of Interdisciplinary Studies must approve the application.
+Declaration forms are available online.
+The Chair/Director/Coordinator of the Minor, the Director of Interdisciplinary Studies and the Registrar must approve the application.